 The Gorge Spirit turns any expedition through Seisenberg Gorge into an exciting experience.
 At several stops along the way, it will share fascinating facts about nature and the environment in the area.

-Beginning of May until the end of October ● Daily form 8:30am until 6:30pm
+Beginning of May to mid September ● Daily form 8:30 am until 6:30 pm

 Address for navigation: